sigfault-byte/LegitURL/README.md

   - `unsafe-eval`
   - `unsafe-inline`

-- Only `script-src` and `default-src` values are currently analyzed and penalized,
+- Only `script-src` and `default-src` directives' values are currently analyzed and penalized,
 but all directives are parsed to detect inconsistencies or suspicious entries.
 This ensures future directives aren’t silently ignored, even if they’re not yet scored.
 - Compares CSP nonces with actual inline script nonces (mismatch is flagged)